stefanost67/mysql-backup/README.md

-# mysql-backup
+mysql-backup
-A docker that is in charge for backing up a mysql database
+A docker that is in charge for periodically backing up a mysql database on a daily basis.

 Run it inside a docker-compose file